aymericzip/intlayer/docs/en/intlayer_with_nextjs_15.md

     <>
       {/**
        *   IntlayerServerProvider is used to provide the locale to the server children
-       *   Don't work if set in the layout
+       *   Doesn't work if set in the layout
        */}
       <IntlayerServerProvider locale={locale}>
         <PageContent />